Daily Life in Olden Times

 Anasazi/Pueblo/Hopi - Why did the Pueblo dig a hole in the middle of a secret underground room?
 Who were the giant Natackas?
 What are kachinas?
 How did the Pueblo get their name?
 Who were the Old Ones?
 What happened at a naming ceremony?

 Apache - Why do Apache kids hunt for blue stones?
 What is a Wickiup?
 Who were the Devil Dancers?
 Learn how to play Apache toe and toss games.
 Read an Apache myth about Child of Water and Little Blue Rock.
-Welcome to the Southwest Apache Indians in Olden Times.
+Welcome to the Southwest Apache Native Americans in Olden Times.

 Navajo - When a young couple ate from the same basket, why did all their relatives lecture them?
 What is a Ketoh?
 Why did the Navajo make Sand Paintings and then destroy them before dark?
 What is a Blessingways?
-Welcome to the Southwest Navajo Indians in Olden Times.
+Welcome to the Southwest Navajo Native Americans in Olden Times.

-Northwest Pacific Coastal - What made the Puget Sound Indian tribes "rich" in ancient times?
+Northwest Pacific Coastal - What made the Puget Sound Native Americans "rich" in ancient times?
 Why were woven mats so important?
 How did totem poles get started?
 What could you buy with 5,000 blankets?
 What's a potlatch all about?
 Find out How Raven Stole Crow's Potlatch.

-California Indians - Why was the bear doctor feared?
+California Native Americans - Why was the bear doctor feared?
 What was the purpose of the Big Head Dance?
 Why did certain medicine men hunt rattlesnakes?
 Why did the Chumash need a ladder to get into bed?
 Come meet the people who lived in California in Olden Times.

 The Inca Empire - The Incas never invented the wheel.
 They never invented a system of writing.
 They had no use for money.
 Yet, high in the rugged Andes Mountains of South America, the Incas built thousands of miles of well-paved roads, kept accurate records, and enjoyed vast wealth.
 Everyone in the empire was well fed and no one was homeless.
 Meet the Children of the Sun.

-The Maya Empire - One day, the Mayas appeared.
-1500 years later, they disappeared.
-No one knows where they came from and no one knows where they went!
+The Maya Empire - The Maya lived on the Yucatan Peninsula in Central America.
 During their stay, they build pyramids, temples, stelas, and ball courts.
-Explore Daily Life in the Maya Empire, read the adventures of The Hero Twins, and play a Game of Bul.
-Meet the People of the Corn.
+1,500 years later, they abandoned their cities, leaving only a few people behind.
+While they were there, they did incredible things!
+Explore Daily Life in the Maya Empire, read the adventures of The Hero Twins, and Meet the People of the Corn.

 Books we used: